kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 Any trained **gesture recognition model** (e.g., Random Forest, 1D CNN, or LSTM) is designed to be compact enough for **TinyML deployment** on the Nano 33 BLE Sense.

 - **TensorFlow Lite for Microcontrollers (TFLM)** or similar lightweight inference engines can run efficiently within the device’s memory (1 MB Flash, 256 kB RAM).
-- The expected model size for classifying simple gestures (≈10–20 repetitions per gesture) is **tens of kilobytes**, easily fitting within
+- The expected model size for classifying simple gestures (≈10–20 repetitions per gesture) is **tens of kilobytes**, easily fitting within the available resources.
+- This ensures **on-device inference** is possible, eliminating the need for cloud connectivity while preserving the **self-powered, autonomous design philosophy**.

+---

+## 📌 Summary
+This system demonstrates a **high-voltage, energy-harvesting PV sensor** capable of:
+- Maintaining **stable high-voltage operation** via Li-Ion supercapacitor storage.
+- Extracting and amplifying **minute AC fluctuations** for shadow gesture detection.
+- Operating entirely off **harvested solar energy** with ultra-low-power circuitry.
+- Leveraging theoretical insights from **Li-ion charge dynamics, PV load-line analysis, and buck converter input impedance** for robust design.
+- Exploring a novel **semi-transparent coffee table application**, combining **gesture interactivity** with **self-powered autonomy** and future potential for **under-panel displays**.
+- Incorporating **aggressive MCU power management** (deep sleep with PIR wake) and **TinyML model deployment**, ensuring the system remains both practical and scalable.